ShreyaThapa/v2-ach-api-docs/source/includes/_customers.md

 ## Update a customer

-This endpoint can be used to facilitate the following use cases: Update Customer information, upgrade an `unverified` Customer to a `verified` Customer, suspend a Customer, deactivate a Customer, and update a verified Customer's information to `retry` verification.
+This endpoint can be used to facilitate the following use cases: Update Customer information, upgrade an `unverified` Customer to a `verified` Customer, suspend a Customer, deactivate a Customer, reactivate a Customer, and update a verified Customer's information to `retry` verification.

 ### HTTP request
 `POST https://api.dwolla.com/customers/{id}`